 When is a case considered an international family matter?

 An international family case occurs when parties have different nationalities, one of them lives or works abroad, the marriage was concluded abroad, or assets are present in multiple countries.
 In those cases, additional regulations apply that determine which court has jurisdiction and which national law is applicable.
+Within the European Union, the Brussels II-ter Regulation determines which court has jurisdiction for divorce and authority matters.

 Mediator or lawyer: what suits your situation?

 A second opinion in a family law case is an independent legal assessment of your position and the strategy followed, without requiring you to change lawyers immediately.
-Simmelink Lawyers provides second opinions for ongoing proceedings regarding divorce, Alimony, parenting plans, and international family matters.
+Simmelink Lawyers provides second opinions for ongoing proceedings regarding divorce, alimony, parenting plans, and international family matters.

 Our Approach